 Three shot at Stillwater home

-About 10 p.m., a caller reported a body found at the home in the 200 block of W 3rd Avenue, and three adults were found with gunshot wounds there, police Capt.
+About 10 p.m.
+Saturday, a caller reported a body found at the home in the 200 block of W Third Avenue, and three adults were found with gunshot wounds there, police Capt.
 Kyle Gibbs said.

 Start the conversation, or Read more at NewsOK.com.